paragliding training center

 For questions concerning our accreditation, you may contact USHPA 800-616-6888, USPPA 866-378-7772, or PASA.
 Southwest Airsports, LLC operates in accordance with all PASA Safety Guidelines and all PASA School Standards.

 What makes Southwest Airsports the best type of school for training in paragliding?
 Cross Country Magazine recommends that if pilots want to be successful flying any course, they should become competent in mountain flying.
 We are experts in training pilots to fly in the mountains – it is our home turf.
 If you can safely fly in high altitude desert mountains, you can fly anywhere.
 Mike Robinson of Blackhawk Paramotors notes that teaching students on the coasts is "...like teaching someone to swim with a life jacket on the entire time."
 Our training is difficult and takes time – but it will help you become a safe and competent pilot.

 Safety is the #1 concern at Southwest Airsports.
-This sport is relatively young and we are constantly seeking ways to lessen the risk of paragliding.
+This sport is relatively young and we are constantly seeking ways to manage and lessen the risk of paragliding.